Decisions

 Guide to Your Decision

 The ACCME has a rigorous, multilevel process for making accreditation and reaccreditation decisions, which are made three times a year.
-The following documents can help providers understand their ACCME decision, and explain the use of the accredited provider mark:
+The “Guide to Your ACCME Decision” under Explore Resources can help providers understand their ACCME decision.